Participatory economics: Class and hierarchy

-Advocates of parecon say the intention is that the four main ingredients of parecon be implemented with a minimum of hierarchy and a maximum of transparency in all discussions and decision-making.
-This model is designed to eliminate secrecy in economic decision-making, and instead encourage friendly cooperation and mutual support.
-This avoidance of power hierarchies puts parecon in the libertarian socialist political tradition.
-Stephen Shalom has produced a political system meant to complement parecon, called parpolity.

 Although parecon falls under left-wing political tradition, it is designed to avoid the creation of powerful intellectual elites or the rule of a bureaucracy, which is perceived as the major problem of the economies of the communist states of the 20th century.
 In their book Looking Forward Albert and Hanhel termed this situation 'coordinatorism'.
 Parecon advocates recognize that monopolization of empowering labor, in addition to private ownership, can be a source of class division.
 Thus, a three-class view of the economy (capitalists, coordinators, and workers) is stressed, in contrast to the traditional two-class view of Marxism.
 The coordinator class, emphasized in parecon, refers to those who have a monopoly on empowering skills and knowledge, and corresponds to the doctors, lawyers, managers, engineers, and other professionals in present economies.
 Parecon advocates argue that, historically, Marxism ignored the ability of coordinators to become a new ruling class in a post-capitalist society.

 Innovation

 Hahnel has also written a detailed discussion of parecon's desirability compared to capitalism with respect to incentives to innovate.
 In capitalism, patent laws, intellectual property rights and barriers to market entry are institutional features that reward individual innovators while limiting the use of new technologies.
 Hahnel notes that, in contrast, "in a participatory economy all innovations will immediately be made available to all enterprises, so there will never be any loss of static efficiency.".
-Innovation is sometimes the outcome of cumulative creativity, which pareconomists believe may not be legitimately attributed to individuals.

-Limitations

-Participatory economics is not in itself intended to provide a general political system.
-Its practical implementation would depend on an accompanying political system.

-According to Albert and Hahnel, parecon addresses only an alternative economic theory and must be accompanied by equally important alternatives in the fields of politics, culture and kinship.
-The authors have also discussed elements of anarchism in the field of politics, polyculturalism in the field of culture, and feminism in the field of family and gender relations as being possible foundations for future alternative visions in these other spheres of society; the totality of such changes is often referred to as 'participatory society'.
-Stephen R. Shalom has begun work on a participatory political vision he calls "parpolity".